How to Grow Dill: Planting, Growing, and Harvesting Tips

 - Plant outdoors: 2-4 weeks before your last spring frost when soil temperatures reach 50-70°F (10-21°C).

 - Succession plant every three weeks for a continuous harvest into early summer.
+Learn more about succession planting in this guide.

 - Fall planting: Possible in early fall, but hard frost will kill it.